TomasAusinoPalau/TomasAusinoPalau/README.md

 # Hi there, I'm Tomas.

-:boy: I'm a Full Stack developer interested in technology and how it modify the interaction between humans and digital technologies.
-I'm currently working on Intive as a Software Engineer with Scala.
+:boy: I'm a Full Stack developer interested in technology and how it modify the interaction between humans and digital interfaces.
+👨‍💼 I'm currently working on Intive as a Software Engineer with Scala.

 ## My skills :computer: